What if 1 second of a transaction process is too long? You can tune your queries. But what if it’s not enough, can you still step up your game?

 Foreign Key Limitations

 Foreign keys are only supported when referencing primary keys of other memory-optimized tables.
 This applies to SQL Server 2016 onwards.
+You can also check other updates of this version in-memory OLTP in SQL server 2016.

 The following index features are not supported: